 by investing $1 in proactive pavement preservation, we can defer $8 worth of reconstruction.

 Generally, yes.
-In 2017, Barrie’s road network had an average Pavement Condition Index of 68, which is considered to be Good condition.
+In 2019, Barrie’s road network had an average Pavement Condition Index of 75, which is considered to be in Good condition.
 The City is fortunate to have a relatively young road network, the majority of which was constructed over the last 30 years.
 However, the road network is reaching the age at which it will start to deteriorate more rapidly if we don’t look after them and invest appropriately.